 Science Experiments and Why They Are A Must!

-Engage your students
+Engage your students with Science Experiments

 When it comes to science experiments for kids, engagement is the buzzword, and you know in education how much we love a good buzzword.
 As much as I cringe when I hear overused educational jargon, engagement is a huge part of students actually retaining their learning, and science experiments are one way accomplish this.
 Think back to when you were in school, and while I know it might make your brain hurt, just try.
 Do you remember the time your teacher talked about sedimentary rocks and described the different layers of sediment?
 Nope, probably not, but if your teacher got out a snickers bar and cut it in half to relate the layers in a snickers to the layers in a sedimentary rock I bet you would remember that!